blakeberg/parking-dapp/README.md

 * close *(only controller)*
 * addPlace *(only controller)*
 * addSlots *(only place owner)*
-* reserveSlot
+* reserveSlot *(not for controller or place owner)*

 > Transaction methods have no returns values but trigger events.
 You should also prove if an place for address exists.
-Only for slot reservation a suffiecient value is needed else a throw will reverts transaction.
+Only for slot reservation a sufficient value is needed else a throw will reverts the transaction.

 You need an account to pay gas and/or transfer value `parkingplaces.<Methodname>([optional data], eth.accounts[0], 3, {from:eth.accounts[0], gas: 300000}, [optional value]);`